What’s the difference between and alligator and a crocodile?

 [ad name=”post”]

 I also learned from this trip that I should have carried my Hoodman loupe with me.
-A number of shots that looked good on the LCD on the back of the camera proved to have a very shallow when viewed on the computer screen so some of the shots I was really happy with in the field are now quite disappointing to me.
+A number of shots that looked good on the LCD on the back of the camera proved to have a very shallow depth of field when viewed on the computer screen so some of the shots I was really happy with in the field are now quite disappointing to me.
 But all is not lost – I can always return to the .
 I'm just glad these weren't from some really exotic location to which returning would be well nigh impossible.

 Production Data